leastbad/stimulus_reflex_harness/README.md

-# StimulusReflex test harness app
+# StimulusReflex token authentication example

-Purpose: Verify a bare-bones SR application.
-Branch it to build MVCEs.
+Purpose: Use a JWT token to authenticate ActionCable subscriptions

 Prerequisites: Postgres and Redis

-Preamble: `bundle config local.stimulus_reflex /path/to/stimulus_reflex`

-Point your `stimulus_reflex` to the correct local branch in `Gemfile`
+Create credentials: `rails credentials:edit --environment development` (see the template in `config/credentials/development.yml.example`) and generate a value for `DEVISE_JWT_SECRET_KEY` using `rails secret`

 To install: `bundle install && yarn install && rake db:setup && rake db:migrate`